pontem-network/eth-faucet/README.md

 From now on, the faucet supports priviledged wallets.
 The riviledged wallet can receive higher amounts of tokens per request and the limits are not apply to them.

-### How to define amount of distributed Görli ETH to privileged wallets?
+### How to define amount of distributed ETH to privileged wallets?

 Set the `NEXT_PUBLIC_PRIVILEGED_WALLET_ETH_AMOUNT` variable in your `.env` file.
 For example: